 This Is Television Freedom is a further extract from Higher Than The Sun looking at The KLF’s antics at the Brit Awards in 1992; you can find it here.

-You can find some more chat about Screamadelica – and Channel 4’s approach to Christmas in 1991 – in Looks Unfamiliar with Garreth Hirons here.
+You can find some more chat about Screamadelica – and Channel 4’s Christmas television schedules in 1991 – in Looks Unfamiliar with Garreth Hirons here.

 © Tim Worthington.